AlonGersh/python-assignments/README.md

 # Python course assignments - 2024-11 - Weizmann Institute
-This repository will include the solved assigments given in Python 2024-11 course provided by the Weizmann school of science.
+* This repository contains the completed assignments for the Python 2024-11 course offered by the Weizmann School of Science.
-Each assigment will have a dedicated folder.
+* Each assignment is organized into its own dedicated folder.